bu-528-sp19/Stop-Wasting-the-Cloud/README.md

 Consult mentors on multiple possible scaling techniques and their feasibility and efficiency.

 Build a first draft of the container and get access to MOC
-* Sprint 2 (February 15 - 28) : Deploy BOINC based CentOs image as a daemonset in OpenShift cluster
+* Sprint 2 (February 15 - 28) :
+Deploy BOINC based CentOs image as a daemonset in OpenShift cluster.

+Research the Pros and Cons of deploying our image as a Daemonset vs using the Kubernetes scheduler.

+Pass the World Community Grid credentials to the BOINC image as secrets on Openshift instead of hard-coding them in the image.

 * Sprint 3 (March 1 - 21) : Define the algorithm for resource allocation and scaling.
 * Sprint 4 (March 22 - April 4) : Fine-tune the algorithm for resource allocation and scaling.
 * Sprint 5 (April 5 - 18): Work towards stretch goals if possible.